 2) You then announce your triplet (based on the winning strategy below).

 3) Victor starts dealing the cards (from a shuffled deck) face up on the table.
-The first one whose sequence or triplet appears wins that run.
+The first one whose triplet appears will win that run.

-For example, if Victor chose the triplet BRB (black red black), you can choose BBR as the best choice.
-This means you will win 66.67% of the time.
-There is another choice (RRB) that will win, but %62.50 of the time but that is lower than BBR.
+For example, if Victor chose the triplet BRB (black red black) in Col F, go down to the green cell in F5 (or combination 1).
+You must then select BBR which is found in C5.
+You will win 66.67% of the time.
+There is another choice (RRB in row 10 or combination 6) that will win, but %62.50 of the time but that is lower than BBR.